Prompt cusps in hierarchical dark matter halos: Implications for annihilation boost: Conclusions

-Compared to the universal-average peak-based estimate of Delos and White~\cite{delos2023prompt}, our fiducial Milky-Way boost is lower by about one order of magnitude, which we attribute primarily to a correspondingly lower inferred number of cusps in a host.
+Compared to the universal-average peak-based estimate of Delos and White~\cite{delos2023prompt}, our fiducial Milky-Way boost is lower by about a factor of four, which we attribute primarily to a correspondingly lower inferred number of cusps in a host.
 This difference highlights the importance of unifying peak-based cusp formation statistics with merger-tree evolution and environmental conditioning.
 Our \textsc{SASHIMI}-based implementation provides a flexible platform for pursuing this goal and for propagating improved cusp-formation and survival prescriptions into testable predictions for annihilation signals.

 \acknowledgments